Fullstop000/wickdb/README.md

 - Adding more test cases.
 The progress is tracked by this [issue](https://github.com/Fullstop000/wickdb/issues/3).
 - Adding benchmarks.
 The progress is tracked by this [issue](https://github.com/Fullstop000/wickdb/issues/21).

-#### Remove unsafe codes

-We should use Rust as safe as we could because that's why we prefer using Rust.

-- [`Slice`](https://github.com/Fullstop000/wickdb/blob/master/src/util/slice.rs) is extremly unsafe.
-The progress is tracked by this [issue](https://github.com/Fullstop000/wickdb/issues/24).

 ### Developing

 `wickdb` is built using the latest version of `stable` Rust, using [the 2018 edition](https://doc.rust-lang.org/edition-guide/rust-2018/).